AR-Lilypad/liri-node-app/README.md

  `node liri.js concert-this cher`

- Here's a video of this command:   https://youtu.be/N3kZ_kjIjaE
+ Here's a video to show the command in action and its results:   https://youtu.be/N3kZ_kjIjaE

 ![](https://github.com/AR-Lilypad/liri-node-app/blob/master/assets/images/concertThisScreenshot.JPG)